Robots in the Building: The Positive Influence of AI for Supply Chain Planners

 The choice boils down to this: would you rather have visibility of your supply chain software’s inner workings or visibility of your supply chain?
 Until organizations become more willing to take their hands off the wheel, there will always be a level of productivity and financial benefits that will remain unattainable.

-Fortified by machine learning, the planner’s role will evolve enough to require personal development.
+Fortified by AI, the planner’s role will evolve enough to require personal development.
 Think of any job impacted by advances in computers and information technology.
 The technology changes the job, making some skills less important and favoring others.
 For anyone who can migrate to higher value-added activities though, it can be an extremely beneficial change that also opens doors to new and higher roles in the organization.

 1 Harvard Business Review: New Supply Chain Jobs Are Emerging as AI Takes Hold.
 Gary HanifanKris Timmermans.
 AUGUST 10, 2018